svei00/blogExcelSolutionsV/deploy/nginx/README.md

-`excelsolutionsv.conf` in this directory is a **copy** of the file that actually runs the site: `/etc/nginx/conf.d/excelsolutionsv.conf` on the VPS.
-This copy is not live and nginx never reads it directly - it exists so the config has a git history, a diff, and a recovery path, none of which it had before.
+`excelsolutionsv.conf` in this directory is a **copy** of the file that actually runs the site: `/etc/nginx/conf.d/excelsolutionsv.conf` on the VPS. `snippets/security-headers.conf` is the same for `/etc/nginx/snippets/security-headers.conf` - the site conf `include`s it twice (server block + `/assets/`), so it's not optional; without it on the VPS the config fails `nginx -t` outright.
+Neither copy is live and nginx never reads either directly - they exist so the config has a git history, a diff, and a recovery path, none of which it had before.

 ## Why this exists